-During the year ended December 31, 2023, we recorded an impairment related to our Trio® segment assets because the estimated fair value of the assets exceeded the net book value of the assets.
+During the year ended December 31, 2023, we recorded an impairment related to our Trio® segment assets because the estimated fair net book value of the assets exceeded the net book estimated fair value of the assets.
 The fair value of the Trio® segment assets was primarily determined using the expected proceeds received in an orderly sale of the individual assets.
-For any new Trio® segment capital spending during the first quarter, we also estimated the fair value of those assets using the expected proceeds received in an orderly sale of those new assets and we recorded an additional impairment of \$1.4 million in the first quarter of 2024.
-Although we have reduced capital spending at our East facility compared to prior years, we expect to incur additional capital expenditures in the future periods for our Trio® segment assets that we will likely have to impair.
+For any new Trio® segment capital spending during the first quarter, three months ended June 30, 2024, we also estimated the fair value of those assets using the expected proceeds received in an orderly sale of those new assets, and we recorded an additional impairment of \$1.4 million \$0.8 million.
+Although we have reduced capital spending at our East facility compared to prior years, we expect to incur additional capital expenditures in the first future periods for our Trio® segment assets that we will likely have to impair.